RdeWilde/JoyStream/HACKING.md

 If the work has multiple subgoals, then add a checklist which you manage as you complete/add goals.

+6. If you have to push an incomplete commit to github, name it with WIP prefix.
+To continue working from such a commit, first remove it locally while leaving the workspace intact

+    `git reset HEAD^1`

+and then push this removal to origin/BRANCH_NAME

+    `git push origin <BRANCH_NAME> --force`

-6. Try to push local commits to origin/BRANCH_NAME as frequently as possible, so that others can keep track of your work through the PR on github.
+7. Try to push local commits to origin/BRANCH_NAME as frequently as possible, so that others can keep track of your work through the PR on github.

     `git push origin BRANCH_NAME`

-7. If you require new work which is merged into upstream/development, then rebase your branch on top of the most recent changes upstream.
+8. If you require new work which is merged into upstream/development, then rebase your branch on top of the most recent changes upstream.

     `git pull --rebase upstream development`